jacobkap/crimebythenumbers/docs/pdf-tables.md

 Based on the PDF, we want every row from Miami to Nationwide Total.
 But here we have several rows with the title of the table and the column names, and at the end we have the sentences with some details that we don't need.

-To keep only the rows we want, we can combine `grep()` and subsetting to find the rows from Miami to Nationwide Total and keep only those rows.
-We will use `grep()` to find which row has the text "Miami" and which has the text "Nationwide Total" and keep all rows from Miami to Nationwide.
+To keep only the rows that we want, we can combine `grep()` and subsetting to find the rows from Miami to Nationwide Total and keep only those rows.
+We will use `grep()` to find which row has the text "Miami" and which has the text "Nationwide Total" and keep all rows between them (including those matched rows as well).
 Since each only appears once in the table we don't need to worry about handling duplicate results.

 ```r